 1. Use frozen butter.
 To get those flaky layers in your biscuits, it’s crucial to keep the butter as cold as possible.
 If you live in a humid environment, then you could place the flour in the freezer for a few minutes too.

-2. Choose a vegan stick butter or margarine NOT the spreadable kind that comes in a tub.
+2. Choose a vegan stick butter or margarine NOT the spreadable kind that are sold in tubs.
 The soft spread doesn’t get hard enough when frozen and melts quicker at room temperature.

 3. Be quick but gentle.
 Overworking the dough could make it tough.